Skip to content

 Results are stored in localStorage.
 A small per-site key-value store the browser keeps on your device, scoped to our domain.
 Only pages on our domain can read it, only you can clear it.
 Clearing your browser's site data wipes it.

 Share links encode the result in the URL fragment.
 When you tap "Share my result," the test builds a URL that looks like …/?utm_source=share…#r=<encoded-result>.
 The encoded payload (mode, AULCSF, per-frequency log CS, timestamp — about forty characters) lives in the part of the URL after the #.
-Browsers don't transmit fragments to servers in normal navigation (RFC 3986 §3.5 — fragment identifiers are resolved by the client).
-The link is readable by whoever you give it to.
+Browsers don't transmit fragments to servers in normal navigation — the fragment is split off from the rest of the URL before the request is made and resolved entirely by your browser, not sent upstream.1 The link is readable by whoever you give it to.
 It isn't transmitted to us when someone opens it.

 That isn't a guarantee that the link is mathematically secret — anyone you share with can paste it into another tool.
 The promise is the narrow one: it doesn't come back to our server.